Lattice-Works/CAFE/README.md

 ## 2. Recombining data

 ### 2a.
-Pulling and transforming data from the open lattice platform
+Pulling and transforming data from the Open Lattice platform

 We have a variety of ways to pull the data from the platform into a usable format.
 The code in `CAFE-data-analysis` uses the API-clients to recover the data.
 We are currently building a system that allows users to directly connect to the database (using for example python, R, tableau,...), which will speed up reading and handling data.

 ### 2b.
 Postprocessing data

-After having recovered data into a tabular form, we can postprocess the data, using simple column-wise transformations
+After having recovered data into a tabular form, we can postprocess the data, using simple column-wise transformations.

+For both steps, we use R.

 ## 3. Visualising data

 The Open Lattice platform is ideally suited to share data with collaborators.
 By setting permissions (see https://help.openlattice.com), you can allow deidentified sharing, identified sharing, or aggregate sharing.
 The dashboard allows researchers to see each others' aggregate data, while keeping the raw data hidden.

+The dashboard is written in shiny (R).

 ![alt text](media/CAFE-flow-2.png)